Complete guide to 5G

 5G stocks: investment tips

-5G is here, but you'll need a 5G-capable phone to access the new, higher-speed networks that will become much more prevalent in 2020.
+If you want to upgrade to 5G, you'll need a 5G-capable phone to access the new, higher-speed 5G networks that will become much more prevalent during the next 12 months.

 What other 5G phones are on the way?